FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

-The sub-indices 1 and 2 refer to the different sides of the layer and subindex \(t\) means 'tangential' \cite{COMSOL_documentation}.
 As an additional boundary condition a magnetic insulation with \(\mathbf{B} = \mathbf{n} \times \mathbf{A}\) was set on a symmetrically placed cylinder surrounding the setup with twice the diameter of the coil and 2.3 times the length of the coil.

 The automatic mode was used for mesh generation allowing for adaptive mesh refinement where necessary.
 Different starting configurations ('normal', 'fine' ...) were tried and results were accepted if further refinement did not yield further changes of the simulated quantities by more than 1\%.
 The final mesh consisted of 120165 tetrahedral elements.
 The stabilized BiConjugate Gradient using a geometric multigrid approach was used to solve the equations iteratively.